ABOUT THE YARD

 "For me, this "Yard" would be a playground without walls.
 A place to explore, experiment, and construct.
 A place of possibility, joy, love, anger, frustration; a space in which to come together and to be alone." - Patricia Nanon, The Yard Founder

-The Yard supports contemporary dance makers and related artists in their creative processes through paid research residency, public performance, long term education, and civic engagement.
-We serve all ages and cultural populations on Martha’s Vineyard.
-The Yard draws from and works within regional, national, and international communities.
+The Yard supports diverse, contemporary dance-makers and related artists in their creative processes through paid, creative residency, public performance, long-term education, and artist-driven civic engagement.
+We serve all ages and cultural populations on Martha’s Vineyard, and work collaboratively with artists, producers, and other cultural organizers within regional, national, and international contexts.

 The Yard is located in the charming town of Chilmark.
 Named after a village in the English county of Wiltshire, the town of Chilmark, was first settled in 1660.
 With the fishing village of Menemsha to the north, and the neighboring coastal town of Aquinnah on the western tip of Martha’s Vineyard, Chilmark is a beautiful and quiet part of Martha's Vineyard.

 With less than 900 year-‐round residents, Chilmark is mostly rural and residential, known for its gorgeous beaches, organic farms, and Menemsha’s thriving fishing community.
 Menemsha offers amazing harbor views, an enormous pond for kayaking, and a great beach great for sunset viewing (As soon as the sun drops below the horizon, the audience of lobster-‐eating beach-‐goers customarily applaud and cheer).
 You may also remember some of Menemsha’s buildings and beach as the fictional town of “Amity Island” in the 1975 Steven Spielberg blockbuster Jaws.